This page includes an overview of everything that you need to apply for reference.

 Section 2: Project, Experiment, Concept

 Provide a description of and link to your digital journalism experiment or project, which is either ongoing or started after Jan.
-1, 2017.
+1, 2018.
 You should specify your role — whether you were the sole creator or a member of a team.
-The project should be more than a concept or idea, but an actual working entity — or at least far enough along to show substantial progress.
+The project should be more than a concept or idea; it should be far enough along to show substantial progress.
 Some examples: a new take on complex data visualization, a unique approach to news coverage or news gathering, a novel form of news content distribution or a fresh approach to using social media, mobile technology, video or streaming or intrapreneurial and entrepreneurial efforts.

 The selection committee is looking for projects that show spark, creativity and innovation.
-Applicant should explain how your strategy moves digital journalism forward or provides valuable lessons or outcomes.
+Applicants should explain how their strategy moves digital journalism forward or provides valuable lessons or outcomes.
 Length: 500 words or fewer; or a multimedia presentation no longer than three minutes.

 Section 3: Testimonial / Letter of Recommendation